hozhai/design-portfolio/src/lib/mdx/blog/vinyl_cutter.md

 ---
-title: Vinyl Cutter
+title: "Vinyl Cutter"
-description: Design Tech - Using Rhino and a vinyl cutter to make stickers and decals!
+description: "Design Tech - Using Rhino and a vinyl cutter to make stickers and decals!"
-timestamp: 1743679135000
+timestamp: 1745509047000
 ---

 # Welcome back!